trueheart78/trueheart78.com/resume.md

 #### Staff Software Developer

+* Developed a Ruby on Rails-based micro-service for two-way SMS using AWS Pinpoint and SNS.
+* Crafted automated workflows to streamline delivery and responsiveness across internal and external applications.
+* Enhanced our primary Rails API monolith's reliability and security by handling both Ruby and Rails upgrades.
-* Stressed the importance of tests in code and led the charge by example.
-* Took the initiative to smash technical debt around outdated tests, and raised the passing specs from 40% to 100%.
+* Stressed the importance of tests in code and led the charge by example, ensuring the delivery of high-quality, reliable code, and raising the passing specs from 40% to 100%.
-* Upgraded the back-end Rails monolith from Ruby 2.7 to Ruby 3.1.

 ### :pill: CoverMyMeds (2015 to 2022)